Tables

 Calculating the Column Width

-the column header while calculating the column width by configuring the
+can include the column header while calculating the column width by configuring

 table level or at the column level.
 The